Rockies vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rockies vs. Marlins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Colorado Rockies and Elias Diaz hit the field in the third game of a four-game series against Jorge Soler and the Miami Marlins, on Wednesday at Coors Field.
+Luis Arraez and the Miami Marlins will look to do damage against Kyle Freeland when he takes the mound for the Colorado Rockies on Thursday at 3:10 PM ET, in the final game of a four-game series at Coors Field.

-The favored Marlins have -165 moneyline odds to win against the underdog Rockies, who are listed at +135.
-The contest's over/under is set at 10.5 runs.
+The favored Marlins have -120 moneyline odds against the underdog Rockies, who are listed at +100.
+The over/under is 11 runs for the matchup.

 Rep your team with officially licensed Rockies gear!
 Head to Fanatics to find jerseys, shirts, and much more.